Mooring payments are due 4/15/17!

 The following sections describe the multiple layers of safety and security that have jurisdiction over the Harbor.
-They all require HDC’s coordination since HDC is the designated governing authority of the Port.
+They all require NBPA’s coordination since NBPA is the designated governing authority of the Port.

 New Bedford Police Department - Port Security Unit

 The City of New Bedford Police Port Security Unit provides a marine detachment with an office and dock space located at the southwest corner of Fisherman’s Wharf.
 This detachment maintains an active daily presence on the waterfront and, in addition to law enforcement and responding to marine emergencies, assists with watersheet management and other duties promoting the efficient and safe operation of local maritime activities.
 This detachment also coordinates the use and deployment of the City’s dive team and escorts any ships of foreign origin.

 The MA Environmental Police duties primarily involve enforcing state laws relating to boating safety and marine fisheries but also frequently support search and rescue and homeland security missions.
 There are at least two Environmental Police Officers (EPOs) working in or around New Bedford Harbor on most days.
 Two MEP boats are assigned to the Harbor: a 41-foot utility boat; and a 27-foot SAFE boat.
 When not in use, both are normally docked at the Pope’s Island Marina.